-By passing through the screw, the pellets are forced into the barrell.
+Bypassing through the screw, the pellets are forced into the barrel.
 This is where the heat is applied and the plastic is melted.
-To ensure the best quality extrusion, via avoiding burning or overheating the plastic, the barrell becomes progressivley hotter towards the end, melting the plastic gradually.
+To ensure the best quality extrusion, via avoiding burning or overheating the plastic, the barrel becomes progressively hotter towards the end, melting the plastic gradually.

-The temperature of the barrell, and the speed the plastic moves through it, are different for every material type, and have significant implications as to the properties of the resulting extrusions.
+The temperature of the barrel, and the speed the plastic moves through it, are different for every material type and have significant implications as to the properties of the resulting extrusions.

-At the end of the barrell is the breaker plate, used to filter contaminants in the plastic as it passes through the screen.
+At the end of the barrel is the breaker plate, used to filter contaminants in the plastic as it passes through the screen.

-After exiting the barrell, the plastic will meet the die.
-This is where the plastic is forced into the shape of the final extrusion, and is where the most attention to detail must be paid.
-The die design has to make heavy considerations as to how the plastic will flow through, since even the smallest faults can result in significant warping of the final extrusion.
+After exiting the barrel, the plastic will meet the die.
+This is where the plastic is forced into the shape of the final extrusion and is where the most attention to detail must be paid.
+The die design has to make heavy considerations as to how the plastic will flow through since even the smallest faults can result in significant warping of the final extrusion.